Ralph Hasenhüttl

+As a manager, he has developed a reputation as an Alpine Klopp for similarities in the style of play of his teams.
+He managed RB Leipzig to a second placed finish in their debut season in the Bundesliga before having a four-year period in charge of Southampton in the Premier League.
+In March 2024, he returned to German football as manager of VfL Wolfsburg and was dismissed in May 2025.

 Playing career

 Born in Graz, Hasenhüttl began his career with hometown club GAK, making his first team debut in the 1985–86 season.
 He transferred to Austria Wien in 1989, with whom he won three successive Bundesliga titles and two Austrian Cups.
 He moved to Austria Salzburg in 1994, where he won another Bundesliga title as well as an Austrian Super Cup.
 In 1996, Hasenhüttl moved abroad, with spells at Mechelen and Lierse in Belgium.
-In season 1998–99, he signed for 1.
+In 1998–99 season, he signed for 1.
 FC Köln, for a fee equivalent to €200,000.
-In his two years in Cologne, however, he only scored three goals and in 2000 moved to SpVgg Greuther Fürth.
+In his two years in Cologne, however, he only scored three goals and in 2000 moved to Greuther Fürth.

 Hasenhüttl finished his career at Bayern Munich II, in the Regionalliga Süd.

 Hasenhüttl played eight times for the Austria national team, scoring three goals.

 Managerial career

 SpVgg Unterhaching

 Between 2004 and 2005, Hasenhüttl was a youth-team coach at SpVgg Unterhaching.
 Following the sacking of Harry Deutinger in March 2007, he became caretaker manager until the appointment of Werner Lorant, under whom he worked as assistant coach.
 On 4 October 2007, Hasenhüttl became the new head coach.
 His first match was a 2–2 draw against SSV Reutlingen 05.
 Unterhaching finished in sixth place that season.

 In the 2008–09 season, in the newly formed 3.
 Liga, the team's performances earned them fourth place in the table, missing out on a play-off place by one point.
 Unterhaching were eliminated in the first round of the German Cup.
 In the 2009–10 season, they failed to build upon their success, achieving 31 points in 24 games, resulting in Hasenhüttl's sacking on 22 February 2010.
 His final match was a 1–1 draw against Borussia Dortmund II on 21 February 2010.
 He finished with a record of 40 wins, 20 draws, and 28 losses.